amatkivskiy/android-investigator/README.md

     debugCompile 'com.github.lemonboston:android-investigator:0.1.1'
 }
 ```
-Or, since it is a single java class, it can also be grabbed from [here][TheClass] and added to the project (possibly under src/debug/java).
+Or, since it is a single java class, it can be grabbed from [here][TheClass] and added to the project (possibly under src/debug/java).

 [TheClass]: /AndroidInvestigatorSample/android-investigator/src/main/java/gk/android/investigator/Investigator.java
 [JavaDoc]: http://www.javadoc.io/doc/com.github.lemonboston/android-investigator/